GerardoArturoMiranda/WishBooks/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
 # WishBooks
+Wishbook is a Book Catalog Platform that is provided by the Google Books Api, the main purpose of the software is to provide a wide variety of books to the user, so that he/she can store these titles and maybe buy them.